Chamali27/manchester-epc-energy-performance-analysis/README.md

 Data is sourced from the **UK Government EPC Open Data Portal** and filtered for Manchester properties.

+**Note:** The original datasets and the full Power BI dashboard file are not included due to file size limitations.
+Dashboard insights are provided via the screenshots in `powerbi/dashboard_screenshots/`.

 ---

 ## Key Insights